andy-thomason/overload-vibe-coding/README.md

 the copilot extension to VS Code to see if we can actually write something that works.

-Note that I'm not an expert at this, not doubt there will be others who have done little else for the last few years who can speak more confidently about how to do this.
+Note that I'm not an expert at this, no doubt there will be others who have done little else for the last few years who can speak more confidently about how to do this.
 There are also a myriad of YouTube videos to help you on your way.